Banani-Rath/azure-devops-server-docs-pr/docs/index.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>SQL Server databases</h3>
-                                                    <p>Understand how SQL Server and TFS work together to help you manage your team projects and resources.</p>
+                                                    <p>Understand how SQL Server and TFS work together to help you manage your projects and resources.</p>
                                                 </div>
                                             </div>
                                         </div>